utkarsshkumar01/client-side-html-frontend/README.md

-# html projects with basics
+# html projects with basics from scratch